 · Dodge holds the track qualifying record at Pocono: Kasey Kahne, June 2004 (52.164 sec.
 172.533 mph).

 · Kurt Busch started from the pole and led three times for 37 laps in the first visit to the track in June.
 He finished second.
 In 21 starts at “The Tricky Triangle”, Busch has two wins along with eight top-five and 11 top-10 finishes.
 His driver rating of 104.1 is third best among active Sprint Cup drivers.

 · Brad Keselowski started 20th and finished 23rd in the June event.

 THE DODGE BOYS

-• Dodge’s most recent win came at Charlotte Motor Speedway in May.
-Kurt Busch led 252 of 400 laps en route to victory in the Coca-Cola 600.
-It was his second win of the 2010 season.
+· Dodge’s most recent win came at Infineon Raceway.
+Kurt Busch led 76 of the 110 laps en route to victory in the Save Mart 350.
+The victory was the second for Dodge in 2011.

 DID YOU KNOW